 In the case of sports, the word “addiction” often gets replaced by terms with a more positive connotation.
 Among these are “positive addiction” (versus negative addictions like alcoholism and drug abuse), “commitment,” and “dedication.”
 Whatever the term, the effects can still be detrimental and unpleasant: conflicts at home, with friends or at work; mood changes; or using training as a way to escape from routine or to control weight.

-To get more clinical, we can think of addiction as a process characterized by the presence of six common symptoms: salience (prominence of the addiction in the addict’s life); mood modification (the highs and the lows); tolerance; withdrawal symptoms; conflicts with one’s personal circle; and relapse or deterioration.
-There’s also an essential difference between a primary addiction (where exercise is considered as the primary cause of the habit) or secondary, where it’s in conjunction with other psychological dysfunctions like anorexia, bulimia, or both.
+To get more clinical, we can think of addiction as a process characterized by the presence of six common symptoms: salience (prominence of the addiction in the addict’s life), mood modification (the highs and the lows); tolerance; withdrawal symptoms; conflicts with one’s personal circle; and relapse or deterioration.
+There’s also an essential difference between a primary addiction (where exercise is considered the primary cause of the habit) and a secondary one, where it’s in conjunction with other psychological dysfunctions like anorexia, bulimia, or both.

 How Common is Exercise Addiction?